Bananenlimonade/stacking-crypto-kraken/README.md

-# Stacking Sats on Kraken
+# Stacking Cryptos on Kraken

 ## ✋ Caveat